JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 *"The Panda eats, shots, and leaves"*

-We as humans may be able to infer when someone has made a logical error and correct it in our heads, but the compiler requires speficity.
+We as humans may be able to infer when someone has made a logical error and correct it in our heads, but the compiler requires specificity.

 These will begin to make more sense as we go but the basic rules are as follows:
 - A `;` (semi-colon) must appear at the end of a statement, exceptions being: conditional statements like `if`, `for`, `while`, `switch`, etc and function implementations.
 Anything before a `;` is considered part of the same statement, so statements can span multiple lines.
 - `//` Denotes a comment until the end of the line, the text is not considered for compilation.
 - `/*` Denotes a comment until a matching `*/`  is found, this can span over multiple lines.
 - `()` Denote that whatever is inside them should happen before anything outside of them.
-The same as in mathmatics.
+The same as in mathematics.

-Other syntatic rules will be explained when they are relevant to what's being discussed.
+Other syntactic rules will be explained when they are relevant to what's being discussed.

-Outside of syntax there is one rule that is fundemental to mathmatics, dividing by `0` is undefined in C, and can cause unexpected behaviour such as a crash.
+Outside of syntax there is one rule that is fundamental to mathematics, dividing by `0` is undefined in C, and can cause unexpected behaviour such as a crash.
 However, multiplying by `0` is valid.

 We cannot divide something by `0` because `0` goes into any number infinite times.
 Whereas multiplying by `0`; `0` sets of any number is still `0`.
-We can make a human judgement what to do in the case of dividing by `0`, but a computer has to follow a set of proceedures to the letter, since this behaviour is undefined, it's difficult to determine what the computer will actually do.
+We can make a human judgement what to do in the case of dividing by `0`, but a computer has to follow a set of procedures to the letter, since this behaviour is undefined, it's difficult to determine what the computer will actually do.
 So it's safest for us, the programmers, to tell it to not divide, but instead, skip, or do something else instead dependant on the situation.

 ## Variables
 Before I explain what a variable is, it might help to know why we use them.
-Fundementally, a program is a state that output in some way.
+Fundamentally, a program is a state that output in some way.
 If we modify the state with inputs the state changes and therefore the output changes.

 The way we store the state is by using variables.